Intangible Asset Acquisition and Cross License Agreement

 |Intangible Asset Acquisition and Cross License Agreement||

-Note 6—Intangible Asset Acquisition and Cross License Agreement
+Note 5Intangible Asset Acquisition and Cross License Agreement

-On March 14, 2011, the Company entered into the Asset Purchase Agreement with Inovio , whereby the Company acquired technology and related assets related to the use of drug-medical device combination products for the treatment of various cancers.
-In return, the Company agreed to pay Inovio $3,000,000 in scheduled payments and a royalty on commercial product sales related to the acquired technology.
+On March 14, 2011, the Company entered into the Asset Purchase Agreement with Inovio, whereby the Company acquired technology and related assets related to the use of drug-medical device combination products for the treatment of various cancers.
+In return, the Company agreed to pay Inovio $3,000,000 in scheduled payments and a royalty on commercial product sales related to the SECTA technology.
 The transaction closed on March 24, 2011.
-The Asset Purchase Agreement has been amended by the parties to modify the schedule of payments to Inovio (see Note 7).
+The Asset Purchase Agreement was later amended by the parties to modify the schedule of payments to Inovio (see Note 6).

 In connection with the closing of the Asset Purchase Agreement, the Company entered into a cross-license agreement with Inovio.
-Under the terms of the agreement, the Company granted Inovio a fully paid-up, exclusive, worldwide license to limited uses of certain of the acquired technology patents in the field of use of electroporation.
+Under the terms of the agreement, the Company granted Inovio a fully paid-up, exclusive, worldwide license to certain of the acquired technology patents in the field of use of electroporation.
 No consideration was received by the Company, nor will Inovio be liable for future royalty fees related to this arrangement.
-Inovio also granted the Company a non-exclusive, worldwide license to certain other technology patents held by it in consideration for the following: (a) a fee for any sublicense of the Inovio technology, not to exceed 10%; (b) a royalty on net sales of business the Company develops, with certain limitations, with the Inovio technology, not to exceed 1.5%; and (c) payment to Inovio of any amount owed by Inovio to one licensor of the Inovio technology that is a direct result of the license.
+Inovio also granted the Company a non-exclusive, worldwide license to certain other technology patents held by it in consideration for the following: (a) a fee for any sublicense of the Inovio technology, not to exceed 10%; (b) a royalty on net sales of any business the Company develops with the Inovio technology, not to exceed 1.5%; and (c) payment to Inovio of any amount Inovio pays to one licensor of the Inovio technology that is a direct result of the license.
 In addition, the Company agreed not to transfer this non-exclusive license apart from the assigned intellectual property.

 The entire disclosure of Intangible Asset Acquisition and Cross License Agreement.